 15. “My New Love is Ruby” by Jim Ed Brown

-‘My New Love is Ruby’ is a song about a man drowning his sorrows in ruby red wine to forget the pain and memories of his lover who left him sad and alone without any explanation or reason.
+This track is about a man drowning his sorrows in ruby red wine to forget the pain and memories of his lover who left him sad and alone without any explanation or reason.
 He wonders about the new lover and her whereabouts as he mourns the loss of his beautiful companion.

 16. “Ruby Soho” by Rancid

-‘Ruby Soho’ is a song about a couple who fight and argue and eventually part ways.
+This catchy punk rock song is about a couple who fight and argue and eventually part ways.
 The song is about a man who travels for his music; he leaves often, and this time is the last time because they both know it’s the end of the relationship.

 17. “Ruby’s Two Sad Daughters” by Pat Green